-We have presented a simple resource-allocation policy and an efficient means for agents to plan their expenditure given the policy and perfect information.
-Because agents reformulate their expenditure plans after completing every job in their itinerary and the bidding strategies preserve agents' budget constraints, theoretically agents will always complete their itineraries.
+We have presented a simple resource-allocation policy and an efficient means for agents to plan their expenditure under perfect information.
+Agents reformulate their expenditure plans after completing every job in their itinerary and the bidding strategies preserve agents' budget constraints.
+Thus, agents will always complete their itineraries.
 In the implementation of our simulator, however, we use discrete time units and round up when assessing agents' costs to the host, so occasionally agents cannot complete their itineraries.
 This occurrence is less frequent with finer time-unit granularity.
 Further agent failures occur when agents with small endowments cannot complete their itineraries because higher priority congestion never subsides.